isa-ulisboa/greends-ipython/README.md

   * VS Code Python extension: A Visual Studio Code extension with rich support for the Python language (for all actively supported versions of the language: >=3.7), including features such as IntelliSense (Pylance), linting, debugging, code navigation, code formatting, refactoring, variable explorer, test explorer, and more!

 ## Python documentation and tutorials

+### CS50P
 The main tutorial for the class is [CS50P](https://cs50.harvard.edu/python/2022/weeks/).

+### Documentation
 You can find information on basic concepts and features of the Python language and system at  [The Python Tutorial at python.org](https://docs.python.org/3/tutorial/index.html).

+### Tutorials and exercises

-A nice interactive site is W3schools' [Python Tutorial](https://www.w3schools.com/python/default.asp) where you can find in particular an easy to use  [Python reference documentation](https://www.w3schools.com/python/python_reference.asp).
+1. A nice interactive site is W3schools' [Python Tutorial](https://www.w3schools.com/python/default.asp) where you can find in particular an easy to use  [Python reference documentation](https://www.w3schools.com/python/python_reference.asp).

-Another nice and very clear series of videos on Python are available in this Youtube channel: [Python Tutorials by Corey Schafer](https://www.youtube.com/playlist?list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU)
+2. Another nice and very clear series of videos on Python are available in this Youtube channel: [Python Tutorials by Corey Schafer](https://www.youtube.com/playlist?list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU).
 In particular, you might be interested in the following specific topics discussed in class:
 * [text](https://docs.python.org/3/tutorial/introduction.html#text) and video [Python Tutorial for Beginners 2: Strings - Working with Textual Data](https://www.youtube.com/watch?v=k9TUPpGqYTo&list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU&index=2)
 * [numbers](https://docs.python.org/3/tutorial/introduction.html#numbers) and video [Python Tutorial for Beginners 3: Integers and Floats - Working with Numeric Data](https://www.youtube.com/watch?v=khKv-8q7YmY&list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU&index=3)
 * [f-strings and other formatting options](https://docs.python.org/3/tutorial/inputoutput.html);
 * [Lists](https://docs.python.org/3/tutorial/introduction.html#lists) and video [Python Tutorial for Beginners 4: Lists, Tuples, and Sets](https://www.youtube.com/watch?v=W8KRzm-HUcc&list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU&index=4&t=1223s)
 * [Dictionaries](https://docs.python.org/3/tutorial/datastructures.html#dictionaries), see video [Python Tutorial for Beginners 5: Dictionaries - Working with Key-Value Pairs](https://www.youtube.com/watch?v=daefaLgNkw0&list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU&index=5&pp=iAQB)

+3. List of both simple and more advanced programming exercises that you can run and test online: [programming-23.mooc.fi](https://programming-23.mooc.fi/all-exercises).
+Sign-in to have access to code editor and testing.

+4. Compiled list of CS50P proposed problems

 ## Class 1 (September 15, 2023)